Opentrons/Protocols/protocols/5c6979/README.md

 ## Description
 This protocol performs nucleic acid purification on a magnetic module.
 A temperature module is also on the deck and cools 41C for mid-protocol incubation.
 The user is prompted to replace tipracks, and to fill/empty channels in the reagent reservoir throughout the protocol to optimize deck space.

-**Ensure slot 1 is initially empty so that the P50 multi-channel pipette can function with single-channel capabilities.
-After this pipette is finished, the user will be prompted to place a tiprack in slot 1.**
+Initial HB distributions are uploaded in a csv as formatted in [this template](https://opentrons-protocol-library-website.s3.amazonaws.com/custom-README-images/5c6979/HB_layout.csv).
+The file should be uploaded as the `HB CSV` variable below.

-Replicate columns are uploaded in a CSV, with each line containing comma-separated replicate column numbers (1-12).
+Replicate columns for bead and reagent steps are uploaded in a CSV, with each line containing comma-separated replicate column numbers (1-12).
 Empty lines are ignored.
-For example, if columns 1, 3, 4 contain sample replicates of the same type, columns 2 and 5 contain sample replicates of the same type, column 7 contains unique samples, and columns 6 and 8-12 are empty, the following CSV should be uploaded:
+For example, if columns 1, 3, 4 contain sample replicates of the same type, columns 2 and 5 contain sample replicates of the same type, column 7 contains unique samples, and columns 6 and 8-12 are empty, the following CSV should be uploaded as the `Replicate CSV` variable below:

 ```
 1, 3, 4